matthewomccorkle/matthewomccorkle.github.io/_posts/2022-08-16-day_054_bloodhound.md

     Step 14:
-    Finally, you can find Kerberoastable accounts linked to high value groups, like Administrators, by click "Find Kerberoastable Members of High Value Groups".
+    Finally, you can find Kerberoastable accounts linked to high value groups, like Administrators, by clicking "Find Kerberoastable Members of High Value Groups".

 <br>

 ![](https://raw.githubusercontent.com/matthewomccorkle/matthewomccorkle.github.io/master/_posts/assets/100%20tools/bloodhound/bloodhound15.png)

-This is just a surface overview of BloodHound and it's accompanying SHarpHound collector for understanding an Active Directory environments potential attack paths.
-Further research and analysis is required to make conclusive evidence of attackable paths.
+This is just a surface overview of BloodHound and its accompanying SharpHound collector used for understanding an Active Directory environment's potential attack paths.
+Further research and analysis are required to make conclusive evidence of attackable paths.

 ### 6. **Summary**

 BloodHound and SharpHound are more advanced tools for discovering attack paths within an Active Directory environment.
-Security Researchers and Penetration testers can use these tools to understand environments they are working on and either attack or secure those paths.
+Security Researchers and Penetration testers can use these tools to understand environment's they are working on and either attack or secure those paths.

 I hope you enjoyed this blog post.